-CASE STUDY: FROST ADHESION REPAIR
+CASE STUDY: RESOLVING FROST ADHESION DAMAGE

 The following job was a result of poor drainage, frost susceptible soil, and no slip-plane.

 Ontario Building Code currently does not require continuous weeping system around the garage, nor do they require Delta MS around the garage (the slip-plane) inhibiting frost adhesion.
 This typically happens in non-heated living spaces, such as garage areas, porches and cold-cellars.

 Below you can see the physical movement of the brickwork – a buckling of the bricks, and in the garage floor slight heaving.
 Digging down on the outside of the exterior wall revealed a horizontal crack that measured almost 35 foot long, severing the concrete in to two pieces with several inches of space between the upper and lower sections.